-You can also contact travel services (details below) and ask for an application form if you are unable or prefer not to apply online.
+You can also contact travel services (details below) and ask for an application form if you are unable to or prefer not to apply online.

 Lost or stolen badges, reporting changes

 You can report changes or report your blue badge as lost or stolen by contacting the Travel Service team using the contact details below.

-If you have a blue badge please remember to report any change of address, email address or telephone number to travel services so that we can make sure that all reapplication invitation letters reach you.
-Please provide proof of your new address such as a utility bill, tenancy agreement or letter from your bank.
-If the badge is no longer required, for example on the death of the badge holder, please cut the badge in half and post it to Travel Services at the address at the foot of this page.
+If you have a blue badge, remember to report any change of address, email address or telephone number to travel services so that we can make sure that all reapplication invitation letters reach you.
+We need proof of your new address such as a utility bill, tenancy agreement or letter from your bank.
+If the badge is no longer required, for example on the death of the badge holder, cut the badge in half and post it to Travel Services at the address at the foot of this page.

 How to pay the administration charge

 If your application for a new, reapplication or replacement badge is approved, you will be required to pay an administration charge of £10 before the badge can be produced.
 You can pay this by credit card or debit card by telephoning the travel service team using the contact details below.
 Alternatively you can send us a cheque or postal order made payable to Croydon Council.
-Please note that we are not able to accept cash payments.
+We do not accept cash payments.

-An organisational blue badge can be issued to organisations with responsibility for the continuous care of five or more disabled people who meet the qualifying criteria for the personal blue badge.
+An organisational blue badge can be issued to organisations with responsibility for the continuous care of 5 or more disabled people who meet the qualifying criteria for the personal blue badge.